reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 3. Click "Add User" button.

-4. "Add new user to the project" form will appear.
+4. Fill all fields with valid data in the "Add user" form and click on the "Add" button.

 ```javascript
 'login': <unique_login_name>